-If you’re involved in a traffic accident in Virginia (for which you are not at fault), you can make a claim for any damages relating to the accident.
+If you’re involved in a traffic accident in Virginia (for which you are not found at fault), you can make a claim for any damages relating to the accident.

 Usually, this means filing some paperwork with the other driver’s insurance company, who will then investigate the issue and write you a check.